StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ##### BlockByInputEmpty

-Description: Number of times blocked due to InputEmpty.
+Description: Number of times the pipeline is blocked due to InputEmpty.

 ##### BlockByOutputFull

-Description: Number of times blocked due to OutputFull.
+Description: Number of times the pipeline is blocked due to OutputFull.

 ##### BlockByPrecondition

-Description: Number of times blocked due to unmet preconditions.
+Description: Number of times the pipeline is blocked due to unmet preconditions.

 ### Operator General Metrics